opral/monorepo/inlang/source-code/paraglide/paraglide-js/README.md

 Paraglide JS is the i18n library for inlang projects.

-Under the hood, Paraglide JS compiles an inlang project into a use-case optimized i18n library.
-The keyword is "compiles".
-By leveraging a compiler, Paraglide JS eliminates a class of edge cases while also being simpler, faster, and more reliable than other i18n libraries.
-Oh, and it's also typesafe :)

 - [x] plug & play with the [inlang ecosystem](https://inlang.com/marketplace)
 - [x] storage agnostic: use any message format you want (JSON, YAML, TOML, ...) via inlang plugins
 - [x] compiler-based: efficient, typesafe and tiny (less than 1kb gzipped)
 - [x] tree-shaking: only bundles the messages that are used
 - [x] no async: SSR, SEO and instant loading

+Paraglide JS compiles an inlang project into a use-case optimized i18n library.
+The keyword is "compiles".
+By leveraging a compiler, Paraglide JS eliminates a class of edge cases while also being simpler, faster, and more reliable than other i18n libraries.
+Oh, and it's also typesafe out of the box :)

 ## Usage